gnocarroll/sol/README.md

 Currently you can write extremely basic programs, and a signed integer and boolean type are supported.
 You can do basic operations and print out results.

-Unfortunately need to iron out some bugs right now before working on any more functionality.

 e.g.

 ```